 Example: Hector’s cost of attendance is $12,000 and EFC is 4,000.
 He is supposed to receive a subsidized Direct Loan of $5,000 and an unsubsidized Direct Loan of $3,000, which completely meet his need.
 Before he receives his first loan disbursement, Guerrero University also gives him a $2,000 scholarship.
 Because part of the loan amount is unsubsidized, Guerrero simply considers that $2,000 of the unsubsidized loan that applied to Hector’s financial need is now being used to replace part of his EFC.

-If the overaward situation occurs after Direct Loan funds have been fully disbursed, you do not need to adjust it.
+If the overaward situation occurs after all of the Direct Loan funds have been fully disbursed, you do not need to adjust it.
 However, you might have to adjust the aid package to prevent an overaward of Campus-Based funds or the aid package exceeding the student’s need.

 Although a school isn’t required to return Direct Loan or nonfederal education loan funds that were disbursed to the borrower (either directly or by applying them to the student account) before the overaward situation occurred, the law doesn’t prevent your school from returning funds that were applied to the student account if you choose to do so.
 A borrower who receives a direct payment of loan funds is not required to repay an overawarded amount, unless the overaward was caused by his or her misreporting or withholding information.